jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

 # Animal Welfare Act 1999
-_Consolidation as at 2015-03-26_
+_Consolidation as at 2015-05-10_

-> An Act—ato reform the law relating to the welfare of animals and the prevention of their ill-treatment; and, in particular,—ito require owners of animals, and persons in charge of animals, to attend properly to the welfare of those animals:iito specify conduct that is or is not permissible in relation to any animal or class of animals:iiito provide a process for approving the use of animals in research, testing, and teaching:ivto establish a National Animal Welfare Advisory Committee and a National Animal Ethics Advisory Committee:vto provide for the development and issue of codes of welfare and the approval of codes of ethical conduct:bto repeal the Animals Protection Act 1960
+> An Act—ato reform the law relating to the welfare of animals and the prevention of their ill-treatment; and, in particular,—(i)to recognise that animals are sentient:(ia)to require owners of animals, and persons in charge of animals, to attend properly to the welfare of those animals:iito specify conduct that is or is not permissible in relation to any animal or class of animals:iiito provide a process for approving the use of animals in research, testing, and teaching:ivto establish a National Animal Welfare Advisory Committee and a National Animal Ethics Advisory Committee:vto provide for the development and issue of codes of welfare and the approval of codes of ethical conduct:bto repeal the Animals Protection Act 1960

 ### 1 Short Title and commencement
 (1) This Act may be cited as the Animal Welfare Act 1999.